thenexthub/Codira/docs/CompilerPerformance.md

-If you have _two_ profiles and want to compare them, Instruments does have a mode for direct diffing between profiles, but it doesn't work when the profiles are gathered from different binaries, so for purposes of comparing different swift compilers, you'll typically have to do manual comparison of the profiles.
+If you have _two_ profiles and want to compare them, Instruments does have a mode for direct diffing between profiles, but it doesn't work when the profiles are gathered from different binaries, so for purposes of comparing different language compilers, you'll typically have to do manual comparison of the profiles.

 ##### Perf